More about – Architecture!

 Bauhaus Revolution: Modernism Takes Center Stage

 The 20th century brought about a paradigm shift with the Bauhaus movement.
 Germany became the cradle of modernist architecture, emphasizing functionality, simplicity, and minimalism.
 Bauhaus pioneers like Walter Gropius and Ludwig Mies van der Rohe left an enduring legacy in architecture.
-The Bauhaus School building in Dessau is a prime example of the movement’s design principles.
+The Bauhaus School building is a prime example of the movement’s design principles.
 This revolutionary approach to design not only redefined architectural aesthetics but also laid the foundation for a global design philosophy that continues to influence contemporary architecture and urban planning, illustrating how Germany’s architectural contributions have resonated far beyond its borders.

 Post-War Rebirth: Rebuilding with Purpose